 The Schusterman Center for Israel Studies is dedicated to promoting exemplary teaching and scholarship in Israeli history, politics, culture, and society at Brandeis University and beyond.
-To that end, we invite applications for a post-doctoral fellowship in 2014-2015.
+To that end, we invite applications for the Israel Institute Post-doctoral Fellowship in 2017-2018.
+Priority is given to candidates in politics, economics, social sciences or film.

-Candidates teach one course per semester in Israel Studies, related to programs in Near Eastern and Judaic Studies, Israeli arts and culture, politics, sociology, economics, or other relevant disciplines.
+Candidates teach one course per semester in Israel Studies, in the relevant Brandeis department.

 The fellow is expected to be in residence at Brandeis, to participate actively in the intellectual life of the Schusterman Center for Israel Studies, and to present at least one public lecture.
 There may also be an opportunity for participation in the Summer Institute for Israel Studies.

-The annual stipend is $52,500 plus a $3,000 research fund, and is benefits-eligible.
+The annual stipend is $52,500 plus a $3,000 research fund, and the position is benefits-eligible.
 The fellowship may be renewable for a second year.

 How to apply